escapegameibk/host/README.md

 	the first dependency to trigger would be the first one, the second the second one, and the third the third one.
 Yes arrays start at 0.
 This means the first element is the last one in the sequence array.
+3. flank:
+	A flank dependency is updated when it's read.
+This dependency has 1 subdependency declared in a "dependency" field.
+The flank dependency is forefilled, in case the sub-dependency changes state.
+By default, any state-change triggers the flank dependency.
+The boolean fields "high" and "low" may specify, which change forefilles the dependency, with "low" meaning a change from 1 to 0 and "high" meaning a change from 0 to 1.
+Both values are assumed to be true, and therefore forefilling the dependency, by default.

 #### Triggers
 The core module is specified via the module field inside of a trigger.